a Faster Way to Setup a Nonprofit

 I’ve been working in the nonprofit world for nearly 20 years and didn’t know there was an alternative; it’s called a fiscal sponsorship.
 There’s a whole directory and network for these special types of nonprofits that provide the organizational legal and financial structure.
 With their fiscal sponsorship, a smaller social impact initiative can get setup for more funding potential (like grants, and donors who give more because of a tax deduction) than a mere crowdfunding campaign on kickstarter, gofundme, or patreon.

 [UPDATE June 2022]

-Pledges.com is now concentrating on tech bootcamps and other forms of technical training and upskilling.
-Their fiscal sponsorship and other efforts will be limited to projects in this domain.
-The remainder of this article is no longer applicable to any nonprofit kind of project or initiative, like Erasing Shame, but only for tech upskilling initiatives.
+Pledges.com has changed its focus to provide fiscal sponsorship only for tech bootcamps and other forms of technical training and upskilling.
+The remainder of this article is no longer applicable to all kinds of nonprofit initiatives, like Erasing Shame.

 How to Get a Nonprofit Status Super Fast

 Oh, btw, some people won’t like calling this a nonprofit hack; lawyers and accountants especially.
 So, this is not a nonprofit hack; it’s a legitimate legal entity and organizational relationship called a fiscal sponsorship, though the technical definition for that term isn’t used consistently by all.